pymc-devs/pymc-examples/examples/case_studies/wrapping_jax_function.myst.md

 +++

-We had to create two {class}`~aesara.graph.op.Op`s, one for the function we cared about and a separate one for its gradients.
+We had to create two {class}`~pytensor.graph.op.Op`s, one for the function we cared about and a separate one for its gradients.
 However, JAX provides a `value_and_grad` utility that can return both the value of a function and its gradients.
-We can do something similar and get away with a single {class}`~aesara.graph.op.Op` if we are clever about it.
+We can do something similar and get away with a single {class}`~pytensor.graph.op.Op` if we are clever about it.

 By doing this we can (potentially) save memory and reuse computation that is shared between the function and its gradients.
 This may be relevant when working with very large JAX functions.

-Note that this is only useful if you are interested in taking gradients with respect to your {class}`~aesara.graph.op.Op` using Aesara.
+Note that this is only useful if you are interested in taking gradients with respect to your {class}`~pytensor.graph.op.Op` using PyTensor.
 If your endgoal is to compile your graph to JAX, and only then take the gradients (as NumPyro does), then it's better to use the first approach.
-You don't even need to implement the `grad` method and associated {class}`~aesara.graph.op.Op` in that case.
+You don't even need to implement the `grad` method and associated {class}`~pytensor.graph.op.Op` in that case.

 ```{code-cell} ipython3
 ---